Elizaongwz/DSA4264/technical-report.md

 1. Define thresholds for bus stop retention
 2. We implemented two threshold criteria based on average passenger volumes:
 - Inner Threshold: This threshold is applied to bus stops between two MRT stations on the same line.
 Stops below this threshold are likely redundant due to MRT connectivity.
-This threshold is calculated using the create_inner_threshold function, which aggregates passenger volumes for all distince in-between stops across Singapore and derives a value based on a specified quantile.
+This threshold is calculated using the create_inner_threshold function, which aggregates passenger volumes for all distance in-between stops across Singapore and derives a value based on a specified quantile.
 - Outer Threshold: For stops located outside the initial and final MRT stations on a route, evaluating their utility as feeder points.
 This threshold is calculated using the create_outer_threshold function, which aggregates passenger volumes for all stops on each route individually.

 2. Process bus routes to keep or remove bus stops